-If an adopting employer makes changes to a pre-approved plan document or adoption agreement other than choices in the adoption agreement or other IRS-sanctioned changes (see Revenue Procedure 2015-36, sections 5 and 14), the plan may become an individually designed plan.
-If the plan becomes an individually designed plan, an adopting employer can no longer rely on the pre-approved plan sponsor’s opinion or advisory letter and will need to apply for its own determination letter for the changed plan document.
+If an adopting employer makes changes to a pre-approved plan document or adoption agreement other than choosing options permitted under the plan or other IRS-sanctioned changes (see Revenue Procedure 2015-36, sections 5 and 14), the plan may become an individually designed plan.
+If the plan becomes an individually designed plan, an adopting employer can no longer rely on the pre-approved plan sponsor’s opinion or advisory letter and could decide to apply, if eligible, for its own determination letter for the changed plan document.

 An employer can’t rely on a favorable letter if: